EndPointCorp/end-point-blog/2020/11/04/rapid-tdd-in-julia.html.md

 ```

-The REPL didn't return from the `watch_file` function.
+The REPL didn’t return from the `watch_file` function.
-We can now change the "src/App.jl" file and see what happens:
+We can now change the “src/App.jl” file and see what happens:

 ```julia
 julia> watch_file("src")